wagiminator/AVR-Programmer/README.md

 # UPDI HV Programmer - ATmega8/88/168/328 (SMD)

-HV UPDI (High Voltage Unified Program and Debug Interface) programmer for the new tinyAVR 0- and 1-series microcontrollers built on ATmega8/88/168/328 based on the design and the firmware by Dlloydev (https://github.com/Dlloydev/jtag2updi).
+HV UPDI (High Voltage Unified Program and Debug Interface) programmer for the new megaAVR 0-, tinyAVR 0- and 1-series microcontrollers built on ATmega8/88/168/328 based on the design and the firmware by Dlloydev (https://github.com/Dlloydev/jtag2updi).
 The HV UPDI programmer will enable you to use the additional configuration settings for the UPDI pin without the fear of getting locked out from the MCU.
 It features 3 programming modes: UPDI, HV or PCHV, with the target voltage at 5V.

 **Mode Jumper Settings:**